uffe/awesome-react-components/readme.md

  - [react-anything-sortable](https://github.com/jasonslyvia/react-anything-sortable) - A ReactJS component that can sort any children with touch support and IE8 compatibility.
  - [react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc) - A set of higher-order components to turn any list into an animated, touch-friendly, sortable list.
  - [react-sortable](https://github.com/danielstocks/react-sortable) - A sortable list component built with React.
+ - [react-dragula](https://github.com/bevacqua/react-dragula) - Drag and drop so simple it hurts.